NATIONAL INFORMATION

 National Control System description

-Malta has opted for a decentralised system, in which the project partner’s proposal of a Controller is authorised by the Funds and Programmes Division (FPD) within the Ministry for the Economy, European Funds and Lands.
+Malta has opted for a decentralised system, in which the project partner’s proposal of a Controller is authorised by the Funds and Programmes Division (FPD) as the Maltese National Authority (NA) within the Ministry for Funds & Implementation of the Electoral Programme.

 Control costs